papastrumpf/cs2-config/README.md

 -high -fullscreen +r_drawparticles 0 -r_emulate_g -softparticlesdefaultoff -novid -nohltv -nojoy +r_dynamic 0 +cl_forcepreload 1 -limitvsconst +mat_queue_mode 2 +engine_low_latency_sleep_after_client_tick true fps_max 0 +exec autoexec.cfg
 ```

-4. Launch CS2 and confirm the config loaded via console.
+4. Launch CS2 and confirm the config loaded via console, you should see all available binding rendered in a table.
+5. If you do not see it, type in console `exec autoexec`.

 ---